w3c/mediacapture-image/ptz-explainer.md

 camera permissions and PTZ camera permissions as PTZ needs to be explicitly requested as an extension to the camera permission.

-UA may group both the camera permission request and the PTZ permission request.
+The UA may group both the camera permission request and the PTZ permission request.
 See mock below.

 ![Mock of a PTZ permission prompt](/images/ptz-prompt-mock.png)

+Users can block and revoke the PTZ permission solely in UA settings.
+The UA may also provide a way for users to block PTZ directly from the prompt.
+Web developers can monitor those PTZ permission changes with the [permissions API].

 The camera permission can be requested using `{name: "camera", panTiltZoom: false}` or `{name: "camera"}` while the PTZ permission can be requested using `{name: "camera", panTiltZoom: true}`.
 The latter is used in `getUserMedia()` if `pan`, `tilt`, and `zoom` values are "true".

-The example below shows how to query the current status of the PTZ permission.
+The example below shows how to query the current status of the PTZ permission and monitor changes.

 ```js
 const panTiltZoomPermissionStatus = await navigator.permissions.query({